camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 -d '["0", "1", "2"]'
 ```

-This operation do not re-distribute the partitions that were in the removed brokers.
-As a result, the resulting cluster will have reduced number of replicas for the affected partitions.
+This operation does not re-distribute the partitions that were in the removed brokers.
+As a result, the resulting cluster will have a reduced number of replicas for the affected partitions.

 #### Response